 During election years, Tate has lead a number of federal campaigns and political operations.
 In 2008, he co-founded and directed Vote Today Ohio, a voter mobilization effort that helped swing Ohio to Barack Obama.
 In 2006, he ran the online operations in a successful Red-to-Blue congressional race in upstate New York (NY-19).

 In 2004, he co-lead Slam Bush, a hip-hop voter registration effort that mounted massive concerts in seven swing states.
 He even worked on a the 2003 California recall circus — a memorable, if ridiculous, campaign.

-In tandem with his campaign work, Tate has consulted for high-impact organizations like CREDO Mobile/Working Assets, the Common Ground, Iraq and Afghanistan Vets of America, and the Working Families Party.
-He spent two years as Director of Strategy at Free Range Studios, where he wrote, produced and marketed viral video hits like The Meatrix and Store Wars.
+In tandem with his campaign work, Tate has often spent non-election years consulting for social change organizations, such as Color of Change, the Working Families Party, CREDO Mobile/Working Assets, Paid Leave U.S., Common Ground, and the Iraq and Afghanistan Vets of America.
+He cut his teeth as a consultant during his two years as Director of Strategy at Free Range Studios, where he wrote, produced, and marketed viral video hits like The Meatrix and Store Wars.
 His career started at AlterNet.org, where as managing editor he helped transition the offline wire service into a dynamic online community.

 Tate’s volunteers his time at the local, national and international levels.
 He is a proud public school parent and the Treasurer of the PS 261 Afterschool program.
 He and his son belong to the Metropolitan Rod & Gun Club, where Tate serves as an Archery Range Officer.
 Farther from home, Tate is the founding Board Chair of SumOfUs.org, a global consumer movement with 18 million members; a board member of Parents Together Action, an advocacy group for parents and their kids; and a board member of the R&R Foundation, a family philanthropy.
 Tate graduated from Brown University with an honors degree in Education.